 The flu vaccine is not a live virus and cannot give you the flu.
-It is not better to get the flu that to get the vaccine, the flu can be a serious disease with serious complications.
+It is not better to get the flu than to get the vaccine, the flu can be a serious disease with serious complications.
 You do need the flu vaccine every year because a person’s immune protection from the vaccine declines over time and the flu virus is constantly changing.

 Important to Know

 - Flu symptoms usually start quick

 - Kids and adults can spread the flu before they feel symptoms and even after they feel better